jup-ag/space-station/docs/2-apis/1-swap-api.md

 ).json();
 ```

-If 'auto' is used, Jupiter will automatically set a priority fee for the transaction, it will be capped at 1,000,000 lamports.
+If 'auto' is used, Jupiter will automatically set a priority fee for the transaction, it will be capped at 5,000,000 lamports / 0.005 SOL.